Marcel-aka-Satum/ProgrammingProjectDatabases/readme.md

 ## Installation
 To install the project, clone the repository from Github and install the required dependencies.

-## Documentation
+## Technical Documentation
-*[Link to Backend README](./Backend/readme.md) Here you can find more about our backend architecture.<br>
+* [Link to Backend API References README](./Backend/readme.md) Here you can find more about our backend architecture.<br>
-*[Link to Backend Database README](./Backend/Database/readme.md) Here you can find more about our database engineering.<br>
+* [Link to Backend Database README](./Backend/Database/readme.md) Here you can find more about our database engineering.<br>
-*[Link to Frontend components README](./Frontend/my-app/src/components/readme.md) This contains information abour our used component on the Frontend side.<br>
+* [Link to Frontend Login/Register README](./Frontend/my-app/src/components/readme.md) This contains information about Login/Register, used on the Frontend side.<br>
-*[Link to Frontend Admin README](./Frontend/my-app/src/components/Admin/readme.md) This contains all the information about admin pages.<br>
+* [Link to Frontend Admin README](./Frontend/my-app/src/components/Admin/readme.md) This contains all the information about admin pages.<br>

 ```
 git clone https://github.com/Marcel-aka-Satum/ProgrammingProjectDatabases.git